SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_timer/readme.md

 ## Overview

 - Timers are utilized for counting clocks, microseconds, milliseconds, seconds, and minutes with both reference clock and system (SoC) clock.
 - The ULP-Timer module supports 4 timers, which can be used simultaneously to generate various timing events for the software.
 - Each of the ULP-timers can be independently programmed to operate in periodic or one-shot mode.
 Additionally, each ULP-timer can be configured independently as a 32-bit counter or as a microsecond timer.
 - In ULP mode, it runs at a 20MHz clock frequency and supports 1µs type, 256µs type, and normal down-counter type per timer.
 - The timers are programmed from the APB interface.

 ## About Example Code

 - The \ref ulp_timer_example.c example file demonstrates how to use a ULP-timer instance to toggle the onboard LED at a 1-second periodic rate.
 - In this example, first, timer is configured with default high-power configuration values from UC through the \ref sl_si91x_ulp_timer_init and \ref sl_si91x_ulp_timer_set_configuration APIs respectively.
+- Match value is fetched based on timer type and TIME_IN_MICROSECONDS(Time in microseconds for which the match value needs to be calculated) using \ref sl_si91x_ulp_timer_get_match_value API respectively.
 - Then, a callback is registered for the timer instance through the \ref sl_si91x_ulp_timer_register_timeout_callback API.
 - Next, the timer instance is started using the \ref sl_si91x_ulp_timer_start API.
 - The onboard LED-0 is then toggled on every interrupt (timeout value 1 second), and after toggling the LED five times, the timer is stopped using the \ref sl_si91x_ulp_timer_stop API.
 - After that, the timer is configured with new parameters using the following APIs:
 - \ref sl_si91x_ulp_timer_set_type to change the timer type to 256US type (time in microseconds/256)
 - \ref sl_si91x_ulp_timer_set_direction to change the timer direction to up-counting
 - \ref sl_si91x_ulp_timer_set_count to change the match value equal to the number of ticks required for a 1-second timeout in 256US type
 - Then, the timer is started again, and after five interrupts, it will stop and switch to ultra-low-power state by calling the API \ref sl_si91x_power_manager_add_ps_requirement.
 As the interrupt is initialized with 5, it will configure the set type, direction, count, and toggle the LED-0 5 times.
 - Similarly, after toggling the LED-0 five times, it will stop the timer and switch back to high-power mode by calling \ref sl_si91x_power_manager_add_ps_requirement and configure the set type, direction, count, and toggle the LED0 5 times before stopping the timer.
 - The callback is unregistered using the \ref sl_si91x_ulp_timer_stop API.
 Finally, the timer is deinitialized using the \ref sl_si91x_ulp_timer_deinit API.
 - Before the above steps, the first timer power state is changed to ULP through \ref hardware_setup for using timers in ULP mode.

 ## Prerequisites/Setup Requirements